Planning

 A Municipal Record Search is a document that provides details regarding issued building permits on file, the status of inspections, and any outstanding orders.
 It also offers information with respect to planning such as the zoning designation, permitted uses, and any planning approvals for the property.
 Typically, these requests are from solicitors performing a transfer of ownership or placing a mortgage.
 Please note that a Roll Number is required for the request.

-Please note that the Township does not accept requests via email or regular mail.
-Please note that Township Staff require up to 10-15 business days to complete these requests.
+Please note all Municipal Record Search requests must be submitted online through Cloud Permit.
+The Township does not accept requests via email or regular mail.
+Please note that Township Staff may require up to 10-15 business days to process these requests.

 Planning Activity in Muskoka Lakes